AkhilVaidya91/AkhilVaidya91/README.md

 # Hello there! 👋

 I'm Akhil Vaidya, a sophomore in Computer Engineering with a strong passion for Data Science, Machine Learning, and Data Analytics.
-I love using code to solve real-world problems and delve into the exciting world of Artificial Intelligence (AI).
+I love using code to solve real-world problems and delve into the exciting world of Artificial Intelligence.

 ## Skills 🚀